Per-Morten/2015_graphics_exam/README.md

 * m NextTexture, scrolls through the different texture sets.
 * n toggle Rain (turns on a cloud and starts pouring down rain)
 * t toggle Snow (turns on a cloud and turns the world into a snowy landscape with icy water and powdery snow)
+* b to enter warp speed (small hacky feature, just randomly bumped over it, and thought it was fun)